Actionable Book Summary: The Laws Of Human Nature By Robert Greene

 Here are the main benefits for putting a mask directly from the book: “The word personality comes from the Latin persona, which means “mask.”
 In the public we all wear masks, and this has a positive function.
 If we display exactly who we are and spoke our minds truthfully, we would offend almost everyone and reveal qualities that are best concealed.
 Having a persona, playing a role well, actually protects us from people looking closely at us, with all of the insecurities that would churn up.
 In fact, the better you play your role, the more power you will accrue, and with power you will have the freedom to express more of your peculiarities.”

 Yeah, I get it.
 It’s not something you can easily digest.
-Even though being yourself it’s a good direction, there is a lot of facts that are opposed to being the individual you’re currently.
+Even though being yourself it’s a good direction, it’s what everyone else is saying, there are a lot of facts that are in favor of the opposing side.

-It might seem that we’re unique and exceptional, but by carefully observing the social animals we can find some recurring deeds in the masses.
+It might seem that we’re unique and exceptional but if you carefully observe the people around you can easily spot recurring deeds.
 Some of these performances in people are rather toxic.
 Evil and manipulative.
 Such that you should avoid – the people I mean.

-Here are some of the toxic types of people mentioned in the book and how you can spot them:
+Here are the 9 types of toxic people mentioned in the book and how you can easily spot them:

 The Hyperperfectionist: You will be easily drawn to their ability to handle a tremendous amount of work.
 These people put in long hours and seemingly have a high standard.
 Even though their unhuman effort might be inspiring to a lot of people, you can’t easily cope with them.
 They have intolerance towards mediocre work and will often explode in your face if you’re not doing the job according to their standards.
 These people have issues with delegating tasks.
 They want to supervise everything mainly because they want to be in control.